BryanTorez/Honeypot-Lab/README.md

 <br />
 <br />
 <br />
-For the 'Choose Image' you want to select upload ISO and then you can drag and drop your already downloaded T-Pot ISO or you can paste in a remote URL.  <br/>
+For the 'Choose Image' you want to select upload ISO and then you can drag and drop your already downloaded T-Pot ISO or you can paste it into a remote URL.  <br/>
 <br />
 <img src="https://snipboard.io/hDjUsi.jpg" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 <br />